 What is a senior honors thesis?

-A senior thesis in Science, Technology and Society is a substantial independent research project completed over the course of a year, from January to December.
-Theses are analytical essays that range from 12,500-20,000 words (50-80 pages, not including bibliography) that engage in a scholarly discussion with, and engages the methodologies of some of the disciplines that make up STSC (science, technology, environment and medicine).
+A senior honors thesis in Science, Technology and Society is a substantial independent research project completed over the course of a year, from January to December.
+A thesis is a scholarlyl essay (10,000-20,000 words or 40-80 pages, not including bibliography) on question of your choosing that engages the interdisciplinary field of STS.

 During this course you will: